 In spite of the fact that companies that manufacture and sell plastics promote recycling as a solution to the plastic pollution problem, six times as much plastic waste is incinerated as it is recycled.
 There are simply too many plastics being produced and not enough viable end markets for them.
 In addition, virgin plastic is now more affordable than recycled plastic due to the glut of natural gas and the increased production of petrochemicals in the U.S.

 There are only a few types of plastic bottles in the U.S. that are truly recyclable, including PET (#1) and HDPE (#2).
-Despite this, only 29 percent of PET bottles are collected for recycling, and of this, only 21 percent are recycled due to contamination issues.
+Despite this, only 29 percent of PET bottles are collected for recycling, and ofonly 21 percent are recycled due to contamination issues.
 In the past, China accepted plastics numbers 3 through 7, which were primarily used as fuel.
 The U.S. may collect plastics in the range of #3 – #7, but they are not usually recycled; they are typically burned, buried in landfills, or exported.
-In fact, Greenpeace is asking companies such as Nestle, Walmart, Proctor & Gamble and Unilever to cease labeling their products made with plastics labelled as “recyclable” or it will file a complaint with the Federal Trade Commission on behalf of the company.
+In fact, Greenpeace is asking companies such as Nestle, Walmart, & Gamble and Unilever to cease labeling their products made with plastics labelled as “recyclable” or it will file a complaint with the Federal Trade Commission on behalf of the company.